Apple Stock Is Estimated To Be Significantly Overvalued

 Since investing in companies with low financial strength could result in permanent capital loss, investors must carefully review a company's financial strength before deciding whether to buy shares.
 Looking at the cash-to-debt ratio and interest coverage can give a good initial perspective on the company's financial strength.
 Apple has a cash-to-debt ratio of 0.69, which ranks worse than 66% of the companies in Hardware industry.
 Based on this, GuruFocus ranks Apple's financial strength as 6 out of 10, suggesting fair balance sheet.
 This is the debt and cash of Apple over the past years:

-It poses less risk to invest in profitable companies, especially those that have demonstrated consistent profitability over the long term.
-A company with high profit margins is also typically a safer investment than one with low profit margins.
+Companies that have been consistently profitable over the long term offer less risk for investors who may want to purchase shares.
+Higher profit margins usually dictate a better investment compared to a company with lower profit margins.
 Apple has been profitable 10 over the past 10 years.
 Over the past twelve months, the company had a revenue of $294.1 billion and earnings of $3.693 a share.
 Its operating margin is 25.24%, which ranks better than 96% of the companies in Hardware industry.
-Overall, GuruFocus ranks the profitability of Apple at 9 out of 10, which indicates strong profitability.
+Overall, the profitability of Apple is ranked 8 out of 10, which indicates strong profitability.
 This is the revenue and net income of Apple over the past years:

-Growth is probably the most important factor in the valuation of a company.
-GuruFocus research has found that growth is closely correlated with the long term stock performance of a company.
-A faster growing company creates more value for shareholders, especially if the growth is profitable.
-The 3-year average annual revenue growth of Apple is 12.8%, which ranks better than 78% of the companies in Hardware industry.
-The 3-year average EBITDA growth rate is 8.2%, which ranks in the middle range of the companies in Hardware industry.
+One of the most important factors in the valuation of a company is growth.
+Long-term stock performance is closely correlated with growth according to GuruFocus research.
+Companies that grow faster create more value for shareholders, especially if that growth is profitable.
+The average annual revenue growth of Apple is 12.8%, which ranks better than 79% of the companies in Hardware industry.
+The 3-year average EBITDA growth is 8.2%, which ranks in the middle range of the companies in Hardware industry.

-Another way to look at the profitability of a company is to compare its return on invested capital and the weighted cost of capital.
+Another method of determining the profitability of a company is to compare its return on invested capital to the weighted average cost of capital.
 Return on invested capital (ROIC) measures how well a company generates cash flow relative to the capital it has invested in its business.
 The weighted average cost of capital (WACC) is the rate that a company is expected to pay on average to all its security holders to finance its assets.
-We want to have the return on invested capital higher than the weighted cost of capital.
+When the ROIC is higher than the WACC, it implies the company is creating value for shareholders.
 For the past 12 months, Apple's return on invested capital is 25.94, and its cost of capital is 9.27.
-The historical ROIC vs WACC comparison of Apple is shown below:NAS:AAPL, 30-year financial)is believed to be significantly overvalued.
+The historical ROIC vs WACC comparison of Apple is shown below:NAS:AAPL, 30-year Financials)is estimated to be significantly overvalued.
 The company's financial condition is fair and its profitability is strong.
 Its growth ranks in the middle range of the companies in Hardware industry.
-To learn more about Apple stock, you can check out its 30-year financials here.
+To learn more about Apple stock, you can check out its 30-year Financials here.
 To find out the high quality companies that may deliever above average returns, please check out GuruFocus High Quality Low Capex Screener.